xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I10.png" width=800>

 5) Now we can copy this shellcode into our exploit, see [exploit0.py](./SourceCode/exploit1.py) for guidance.
 We have already discovered how to jump back to the start of out buffer in the [original GTER exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter).
-So we need to preform a simple modification where we insted fill the start with our new shellcode.
+So we need to preform a simple modification where we instead fill the start with our new shellcode.
 6) Start netcat listening on port 4444, Run: `nc -lvp 4444`
 	* `nc`: netcat command
 	* `l`: Listen